 When considering the type of data to include, Figure 2 strongly indicates that incorporating surveys strongly and significantly improves forecast accuracy.
 This results is apparent in both the pre-COVID period as well as the period without COVID.
 Adding quarterly data to the forecasting model does not increase the forecast accuracy in a meaningful way.
 Furthermore, adding quarterly data -such as production capacity and sub-components of GDP- does not lead to improved forecast accuracy in our sample.
-Measured over the total sample period, adding series from restricted data series (Refinitiv, FD) does not impact the forecast accuracy, and this results is quite persistent.10 There is one exception: Adding the restricted series lowers the average RMSFE of the backcasts during the no-COVID period by 14%.
+Measured over the total sample period, adding series from restricted data series (Refinitiv, FD) does not impact the forecast accuracy, and this results is quite persistent.
+There is one exception: Adding the restricted series lowers the average RMSFE of the backcasts during the no-COVID period by 14%.
 This implies that including restricted series increases the forecasts accuracy of backcast after the COVID-crisis.

 Based on these findings, we conclude that expanding the dataset size and incorporating quarterly data do not necessarily enhance forecast accuracy.
 However, policymakers might still prefer a medium-sized or large dataset over a small one, for the purpose of interpreting the information conveyed by their releases.
 Notably, the inclusion of survey indicators significantly improves forecast accuracy and should be considered.
-Although adding restricted data to the dataset does not increase the forecast accuracy, it also does not hurt.
-Some indicators, such as the PMI and financial market data are strongly favored by policy makers and we therefore include them in our model.
-We decide to opt
+Although adding restricted data to the dataset does not increase the forecast accuracy, it also does

-9 The gains from using a large dataset are comparatively small.
+&lt;sup>10 The gains from using a large dataset are comparatively small.
 Measured over the total sample the deterioration is statistically significant, but economically, the deterioration is not sizable (3%).

-10 The FD-indicators significantly improves the forecast accuracy in a nowcasting model over a longer sample.
-This is also one of the reasons why we opt to include FD-indicators, see Dijk, van and de Winter (2023).
+&lt;sup>11 The FD-indicators significantly improves the forecast accuracy in a nowcasting model over a longer sample.
+This is also one of the reasons why we opt to include FD-indicators, see Van Dijk and De Winter (2023).

-Figure 2: Impact of choice of data on forecast accuracy
+Figure 2: Impact of choice of data on forecast accuracy Impact of features on out-of-sample mean squared forecast, compared to base model, in percent